Rosa Kate Skinner (Watkins)

 Rosa Kate Watkins

-Rosa Kate Skinner (n.
-Watkins) was our great-grandmother.
-She was born in 1867 at Pye Corner Farm in Nash, Newport.
+Rosa Kate Skinner (née Watkins) was our great-grandmother.
+She was born in 1867 at Pye Corner Farm in Nash, near Newport.
 Rosa was the seventh child born to William and Ann Watkins.
-After growing up in Llandegveth with his family, and moving to Whitson, 30-year-old William Watkins married Ann Baker in 1854.
-Ann was the daughter of a farmer from Goldcliff and had lost her parents at a young age.
+Her father, William Watkins, had grown up in Llandegveth with his family before later moving to Whitson.
+In 1854, at the age of 30, William married Ann Baker, the daughter of a successful farmer from Goldcliff and a member of the prominent Baker farming family.
+Ann had lost her parents at a young age and, by the time she met William, was caring for her younger siblings.

-They settled at Pye Corner Farm in Nash which they owned.
-Rosa’s father was a prominent figure in Nash, having stood unopposed as a local councillor and also serving as a parish overseer.
-This involved organising the collection of taxes and ensuring rules and regulations were followed.
+Following their marriage, William and Ann settled at Pye Corner Farm, a substantial holding in Nash which they were able to purchase.
+William became a prominent figure in the local community.
+He achieved considerable success as a farmer and stood unopposed when elected as a local councillor.
+He also served as a parish overseer – a role that involved organising the collection of local taxes and ensuring that parish rules and regulations were properly observed

-Rosa was from a large family; she was the seventh of nine children born to William and Ann.
-With many children to look after, the older siblings helped their mother look after the younger children.
-Rosa and her brothers and sisters attended the local Baptist chapel and all went to school in Nash, receiving a good education.
+Rosa grew up in a large family and was the seventh of nine children born to William and Ann.
+With so many children to care for, the older siblings naturally helped their mother in looking after the younger ones, creating a close and supportive household.
+Rosa and her brothers and sisters attended the local Baptist chapel and all went to school in Nash, where they received a good education.
+From surviving family accounts, it appears to have been a happy upbringing in a home where entertainment and recreation were encouraged and enjoyed.

 Rosa spent the first 27 years of her life at Pye Corner Farm.
-In this time two of her brothers, Fred and Herbert, emigrated to Australia, Matilda and William married and left home, and Selina died at the age of 17.
-This left Rosa at home with Eliza, George, and Myra, and the four remained particularly close throughout their lives.
+During this time, two of her brothers – Fred and Herbert – emigrated to Australia.
+Her siblings Matilda and William married and left the family home, while her sister Selina sadly died at the age of 17.
+These changes left Rosa at home with Eliza, George, and Myra, and the four siblings remained particularly close throughout their lives.

 Pye Corner Cenus 1891